GIDOO-code/Sudoku_Solver_Generator_v3/README.md

-# A major renovation will be completed soon!
+# A major renovation will be completed soon !
-　　Scheduled for the end of February.
+　　Scheduled for the end of February 2023.

 # Contents of Updated